newfront-insurance/boilerplate-application-form/README.md

 ## Task 1 Planning

 ### Assumptions

 - Since we have a design we can use that to drive data and data to drive development
 - We'll create a dummy API JSON file to use as a mock vs API server.
 - Utilize Formik for Form states and existing UI components where applicable.
 - This can either be done server side in next using it's routes for each form page but since you mentioned a lot of things are moving or have moved into the client side we'll do the same here for consistency.
 We'll create a route for each form page with React Router.
+- For string values I'm putting directly into the JSON object.
+If we're using a translation plugin we can replace those with translations keys instead.
+- Since this data is a work in progress and I'm not super familiar with the build it components it might make sense to change data to fit the components and since it's a custom API format it's possible to do so.

 ## Task 2 Build API

 Since we want this to have dynamic abilities, I want to create generic form objects and arrays of objects to scope different pages.
 In the design there is a 4 page wizard.

 We'll start with an outer form array of objects to hold each page:
 `{form: []}`

 Each form will have it's own object that will represent the form page.
 We'll have a meta object to hold page meta and a data object to hold form fields:

 ```
 {
   form: [
     {
       meta: {
         title: "Who is the primary contact for this policy?",
         description: "This person will receive all communications from Newfront about this policy.
 You can change this contact information later.
 If you're not sure, just add your contact information. "
       },
       data: []